MicahElliott/havoc/README.md

 > Cry 'Havoc,' and let slip the dogs of war
 > — _Mark Antony in Act 3, Scene 1 of Shakespeare's Julius Caesar_

+Check out Havoc's [Releases
+page](https://github.com/MicahElliott/havoc/releases) (also on right sidebar) for examples of what it does!

 This is a very simple couple of scripts that create a documented "Release" suited for publishing; eg, to Github.
 Any executable script(s)/binarie(s) can become something that is a "releasable package" with documentation and a